The federal government could shut down soon. Here’s what you need to know

 By Tami Luhby, CNN

-(CNN) — A possible federal government shutdown is only days away as congressional lawmakers remain at odds over funding the government beyond September 30.
+(CNN) — A possible federal government shutdown is less than two days away as congressional lawmakers remain at odds over funding the government beyond September 30.

 Although Republicans control Capitol Hill and the White House, they need at least seven Democrats in the Senate to join them to pass a spending package under the chamber’s rules.
 Senate Minority Leader Chuck Schumer, however, is demanding any funding bill contain an extension of the enhanced Affordable Care Act premium subsidies, along with several other items, to get his party’s support.
 GOP leaders want an extension of funding for seven weeks, with additional money for security for the legislative, executive and judicial branches.